Snakeroom/snek-2019/README.md

 ```bash
 npm i && npm start
 ```
-This will install the necessary packages needed.
+This will install the necessary packages needed and build the extension (compiled & unpacked extension files are in the "dist" folder).

 In Chrome go to _chrome://extensions/_, Tick the "Developer Mode" option, and click "Load Unpacked".
 Give it the path to *snek-extension/dist*.